tdobrowolski/MyVoice-App/README.md

-# MyVoice App - Speech Assistant
+# MyVoice App - Speech Assistant [Legacy code]

-This is my first iOS project.
+This was my first iOS project.
+Code presented here, is old and deprecated.

 MyVoice is an app, which helps people with speech disorder.
 Written in Swift 3 for iOS.